sevetom/easy-notes/README.md

    - Click **Save** 💾 to download your notes as a .ezn file
    - The file will be named after your PDF (e.g., "document.ezn")
    - You can load this file later to continue working

+6. **Export to PDF** (New! 📄):
+   - Click **Export PDF** to create a comprehensive PDF document
+   - The exported PDF has **landscape orientation**
+   - Each page shows the **PDF slide on the left** and **notes on the right**
+   - All pages are included, even those without notes
+   - Markdown notes are automatically formatted in the export
+   - Perfect for sharing your annotated materials or printing

 ### 💡 Pro Tips